Skip to main content

 Beyond Platform Fees: Total Cost of VRBO Hosting

-The 5% VRBO fee is just one piece of your cost structure.
+VRBO's host-side fees are just one piece of your cost structure.
 Here's what to budget for:

-VRBO platform fee5% of revenue
+VRBO platform fee5-8% of revenue

 Cleaning (per turnover)$100-250